JooNiv/QCut/README.md

 # Benchmarks

 [`benchmarks/QCutVsAddon.ipynb`](./benchmarks/QCutVsAddon.ipynb) briefly compares QCut against IBM's [qiskit-addon-cutting](https://github.com/Qiskit/qiskit-addon-cutting) given the same cuts: the gamma each achieves, how many subexperiments that comes to, how long they take to generate, and what the two cut finders settle on under the same qubit budget.
-The benchmarks so QCut consitently matching or beating the Qiskit Cutting Addon.
+The benchmarks show QCut consistently matching or beating the Qiskit Cutting Addon.

 ```bash
 uv sync --group benchmark